-One of my most, best, absolute favorite things to do is visit quilt guilds, libraries, writers groups and social service organizations to talk about my work as a writer, book publisher, quilter, and the Parkinson’s Comfort Project.
+One of my most, best, absolute favorite things to do is visit libraries, bookstores, quilt guilds, writers groups, and more.
+Here’s an overview of the programs I present.

 For QUILT GUILDS

 Stitching Together a Writer’s Life has been presented at guilds all over New England and at the New England Quilt Museum in Lowell, Massachusetts.
 The lecture includes:

 - My trial-by-fire introduction to the quilting universe.
 (Hint: it involves writing and sewing a how-to book for beginners.)

 - The importance of quilt guilds in my work as a novelist.

 And then, of course, are the stories about the quilts I bring along, the ones sewn for Teach Yourself Visually Quilting as well as those that make appearances in my Carding novels: The Road Unsalted, Thieves of Fire, and The Dazzling Uncertainty of Life.

 If you are interested, please contact me via email at: Sonja@SonjaHakala.com